Ta' Kaċċatura

-Ta' Kaċċatura is an archaeological complex in the outskirts of Birżebbuġa, in southern Malta.
+Ta' Kaċċatura is an archaeological complex on the outskirts of Birżebbuġa, in southern Malta.
 The complex includes a rustic Roman villa and a number of underground cisterns.
-The rustic villa confirms the presence of a thriving olive oil industry in this part of the Maltese islands.
+The villa confirms the presence of a thriving olive oil industry in this part of the Maltese islands.

 Topography and property

 The remains rest on a long, flat ridge flanked by two valleys, Wied Dalam to the north-east and Wied Żembaq to the south-west.
 At the end of the same ridge, the two valleys meet the sea at St. George's Bay, with the prehistoric site of Borġ in-Nadur situated on a hill.
 Just across Wied Dalam from the Ta' Kaċċatura site, lies Għar Dalam and its museum.

 In April 1881, a Permanent Archaeological Commission called for excavations at Ta' Kaċċatura and Mnajdra.
 The Commission advised the Maltese Government to purchase the site from its tenant.
 The land was purchased by the Maltese Government "for archaeological purposes," as listed in a contract dated December 12, 1881.
 Ta' Kaċċatura is one of the earliest archaeological sites in Malta which was purchased by the authorities to ensure its preservation.